20 Best X-Ray Tech/Radiology Tech Schools in 2025

 In 2022, Lego declared that it would donate 600 Lego models of MRIs to hospitals working with kids.
 This was the result of a brainwave that two Danish employees had: couldn’t Lego help kids learn, feel comfortable, and even have fun while undergoing MRIs?
-The project has been a massive success and shows how much play can assist scientific understanding.
+The project has been a massive success and shows how play can assist scientific understanding.
 Degree programs in radiology technology emphasize exactly this sort of interdisciplinary, horizontal thinking.
 Maybe you should go ahead and bookmark Lego’s MRI training videos—for medical staff, not kids—now.
+This blog will provide a description of radiology tech school/x-ray tech school, the costs, as well as radiology tech salary and the 20 best radiology tech schools in the US.

-The job outlook for Radiology Techs is very strong.
-According to the Bureau of Labor Statistics, the 2022 median pay was $67,180 a year.
-There were 264,100 jobs available in 2022, with a projected 10-year growth rate of 6%, which is higher than average.
+The job outlook for radiology technicians is very strong.
+According to the Bureau of Labor Statistics, the 2023 median pay was $73,410 a year.
+With about 16,000 job openings per year and a projected 10-year growth rate of 6%, the benefits to becoming a radiology technician have never been better.
 For more specialist concentrations within the field, like MRI technology, the median annual salary was $80,090.

 How Long Does It Take to Become an X-Ray Tech?

-Most graduates receive Associate’s degrees, which typically take around two years to complete full-time.
+Most graduates receive an associate’s degree, which typically take around two years to complete full-time.
 However, there are multiple avenues towards the career.
-Some schools offer Bachelor’s programs or even Certificates.
-It’s important to note that Associate’s degrees often end up taking as long as Bachelor’s programs because students are expected to have certain general education requirements under their belts before beginning this specialized field of study.
+Some schools offer bachelor’s programs or even certificates.
+It’s important to note that associate’s degrees often end up taking as long as bachelor’s programs because students are expected to have certain general education requirements under their belts before beginning this specialized field of study.
 Once students graduate, the vast majority of them sit for—and pass—professional certification exams.
-They can then work.
+Once certified, they can begin to work.

 20 Best X-Ray Tech/Radiology Tech Schools

 As with all rankings, this list is not exhaustive.
-It contains a mix of Associate’s and BS programs, but note that many of the former require college-level courses to be completed before enrollment.
-Programs are selective and students usually have to apply once they have already been admitted at the college.
-Although some other rankings online suggest the University of Alaska Southeast, this school only has a Certificate program, so our list also mentions the University of Alaska Anchorage’s AAS (which Certificate students can transfer to).
-The name of the major also varies from school to school, but the curriculum content is commensurate.
+It contains a mix of associate’s and BS programs, but note that many of the former require college-level courses to be completed before enrollment.
+Programs are selective and students usually have to apply after they have been admitted to the college.
+Although some other rankings online suggest the University of Alaska Southeast, this school only has a certificate program, so our list also mentions the University of Alaska Anchorage’s AAS (which certificate students can transfer to).
+The name of the major also varies from school to school, but the curriculum content is similar.

 1) University of Iowa